 When this is the tenth disagreement with your spouse, the bad feelings will sit with you for some time.
 When your emotions are high, do not make any rash decisions.
 You may just get what you’re wishing for now, and regret it later.

-If you are ready for divorce you will have to release many emotional attachments you have to your partner.
+If you are ready for divorce you will have to release any emotional attachments you have to your partner.
 Unless you can take a look at your spouse as a person who deserves your respect, even throughout the divorce procedure, you are asking for trouble.
-If you can not, your disappointment, anger, and suspect of your spouse will never ever decrease.
+If you can not, your disappointment, anger, and suspicion of your spouse will never ever decrease.

 What About the Unfavorable Effects of Divorce?

-Divorce can imply a loss of dreams and goals.
-Even if you are positive it is a divorce you desire you will require to have a support system in place to help you deal with the tension connected with divorce.
+Ending your relationship can also imply a loss of dreams and goals.
+Even if you are positive it’s what you desire you will require to have a support system in place to help you deal with the tension and frustrations you’re about to experience.

-You need to be able to face your kids’s discomfort and exist to help them cope.
-If you are the one seeking out the divorce, you will have to handle the pain of others.
+You need to be able to face your kids’ discomfort and exist to help them cope.
+If you are the one seeking the split, you will have to handle the pain of others.
 Do not let guilt over wanting a divorce stand in the way of helping those injured, manage the divorce.

 Your mindset will determine what kind of life you will have after the divorce.
-The attitude you select to live with will identify, not just the kind of divorce you have however the quality of life you have after you divorce.
+The attitude you select to live with will identify, not just the kind of divorce you have however the quality of life you have afterward.

 You do not want to get caught up in the feelings of wanting a divorce and then recognize you have actually made a mistake.
-If you desire a change in the relationship between you and your partner, it isn’t divorce you want.
+If you desire some minor changes in the relationship between you and your partner, it isn’t divorce you want.